 Walking or cycling tours

-For a real sense of freedom and a chance to use your own bike – great if you’ve booked a cycling holiday on Loch Ness – opt for the Loch Ness cycling tour from Inverness.
-Explore Loch Ness at your leisure with this independent one-day tour where you are completely in control of your time having received a trusty map with set of directions at the starting point of Bellfield Park.
+For a chance to use your own bike opt for the Loch Ness cycling tour from Inverness.
+This is an ideal day out if you’ve booked a cycling holiday on Loch Ness.
+Explore Loch Ness at your leisure with this independent one-day tour where you are completely in control of your time.
+You will have been issued a trusty map with set of directions at the starting point of Bellfield Park.
 From there, you are taken along a journey – and an incredible one at that – into miles of peaceful rural Scotland.

 The Speyside Whisky Discovery Tour is run by the Hebridean Explorer.
 From Inverness enjoy the 1hr 15 minute drive towards the heart of the lush hills of Speyside before arriving at the traditional and authentic surroundings of the Macallan Distillery complete with nostalgic-looking signage and bouts of fog-like steam filling the air.
 Here you will experience their ‘Six Pillars’ tour culminating in a tasting of four specially selected malt whiskies, including their 12 year-old Sherry Oak and 18 year-old Fine Oak.

 Afterwards, visit Aberlour village for lunch before heading to the ancient parish of Dufftown, in which sits Glenfiddich Distillery.
 Here, stone walled paths intercept white wash warehouses with grey domed roofs against a backdrop of thick green forest; a postcard worthy scene.
 You will take the ‘Explorer’ tour before tasting another four drams of signature malts.

 Experiencing a whisky distillery tour makes you feel as though you’re tasting the true essence of the Scottish Highlands, both literally and metaphorically.
-It is designed to make you feel ‘at home’, as almost any place in Scotland is: from the moment you enter the door and are greeted by genuinely friendly staff to the passion each worker seems to have for their brand, the drink itself and the overall culture that whisky evokes; their endless knowledge and palpable pride to the peaty, malty aromas of the distillery warehouses and the immaculate, ordered setting of the tasting room and gift shop.
+It is designed to make you feel ‘at home’, as almost any place in Scotland is.
+From the moment you enter the door you are greeted by genuinely friendly staff and the passion each worker seems to have for their brand, the drink itself and the overall culture that whisky evokes.
+Your guide will appear to emit endless knowledge and obvious pride in the distillery.
+Breathe in the atmosphere of peaty, malty aromas of the distillery warehouses.
+Then finally, arrive in the immaculate, ordered setting of the tasting room and gift shop.

 If you get the bug why not book on some more whisky distillery tours for the rest of your short break, taking your pick of the crème of the crop in the scenic splendour of Speyside.
 A fan of the dram?
 Have a read about three other distillery suggestions in our place of interest blog post.